Erin Stokes, Naturopathic Doctor, MegaFood Medical Director | November 2018

-“Globally, glyphosate use has risen almost 15-fold since “Roundup Ready,” genetically engineered glyphosate-tolerant crops were introduced in 1996.”1 This reveals the close connection between glyphosate and GMOs, genetically modified organisms.
+“Globally, glyphosate use has risen almost 15-fold since “Roundup Ready,” genetically engineered glyphosate-tolerant crops were introduced in 1996.”Footnote 1 This reveals the close connection between glyphosate and GMOs, genetically modified organisms.
 These crops had to be specifically modified to be resistant to the herbicide, such that glyphosate could be sprayed to kill other plants, but not them.
 Many people now know that glyphosate is widely sprayed on conventionally grown crops.
 What they may not realize is that glyphosate is also sprayed across the country in public parks and at schools as a way to get that cosmetically “perfect” green grass, unless your town has a specific ban on the substance.

 Glyphosate is broad-spectrum herbicide, meaning that it kills a wide variety of vegetation.
 It acts somewhat indiscriminately on plants, except on the previously mentioned glyphosate resistant genetically modified crops.
 But what glyphosate also kills is microbial life in the soil.
 This is a big problem because we need healthy soil, full of beneficial microorganisms, to grow healthy food!
 In addition, glyphosate chelates, or binds, minerals which makes them unavailable for plant uptake.
 In other words, the nutrient value of your carrots and kale have been compromised, thanks to glyphosate’s mineral greed.

 When it comes to the microbiome, we know healthy gut bacteria is a key ingredient of human health and wellness.
 The beneficial bacteria in our gut help support optimal digestive and immune function, both of which are cornerstones of health.
-These “good” bacteria also produce a variety of nutrients, including short-chain fatty acids, B vitamins, and vitamin K2.
-Perhaps most importantly, beneficial bacteria prevents the “bad” bacteria from growing, and causing disease.
+These “good” bacteria also produce a variety of nutrients, including short-chain fatty acids, B vitamins, and vitamin K.Footnote 2 Perhaps most importantly, beneficial bacteria prevents the “bad” bacteria from growing, and causing disease.